Click on the question to reveal the answer.

 I think somebody has done something upstream of my property to cause additional flooding on my property.
 Can the County figure out why?

 The County does not actively investigate drainage complaints until they are submitted in writing.
 The letter must identify the location of the watercourse diversion and should include the identity of who diverted the watercourse.
 The complainants should also include their own name and phone number for follow up.
 Because of the high volume of requests we receive, all requests/complaints must be submitted in writing or by e-mail.
-You can submit your concern by clicking here: Watercourse Diversion Concern Form or downloading the form here.
+You can submit your concern by clicking and downloading the form here: Watercourse Diversion Concern Form.

 However, this process is slow and demands a large burden of proof on the part of the County.
 Many property owners have found the civil courts to be more expeditious in resolving matters between property owners.
 The law is on your side if the other property owner has diverted a watercourse.